francesco-fortunato/GEVIS/README.md

 | ...                  | ...                  | ...                  | ...                  | ... |

 Ensure that both files are formatted correctly to conduct proper analysis within the application.

 ---

+## Features

+- **Scatterplot and Volcano Plot Visualization:**
+  - Easily switch between scatterplot (comparing case expression vs. normal expression) and volcano plot for intuitive visual exploration of differentially expressed genes.
+  - Scatterplot circles represent genes, color-coded based on log fold change (LogFC).
+Clicking a gene highlights it and adds its axis to the scatterplot.
+  - Volcano plot visualizes gene significance concerning LogFC and p-value, helping identify the most significant genes at a glance.

+- **Custom Dataset Input:**
+  - Users can input raw gene expression data along with metadata, offering flexibility in the types of data analyzed.
+This feature allows for the integration of user-specific datasets for personalized exploration.

+- **Multiple Example Datasets:**
+  - Choose from multiple preloaded example datasets for quick analysis, enabling comparative studies across different experiments and conditions.

+- **Quantile normalization:**
+  - Perform quantile normalization.

+- **Statistical Testing Options:**
+  - Perform differential gene expression analysis using three statistical methods: t-test, Limma, DESeq2, and Wilcoxon.
+These options offer flexibility depending on the nature of the dataset and the analysis goals.
+  - Results include p-values and adjusted p-values (False Discovery Rate - FDR) for identifying statistically significant genes.

+- **Enrichment Analysis:**
+  - Conduct enrichment analysis on differentially expressed genes, helping identify pathways, functions, or gene ontologies which are overrepresented in the dataset.

+- **Survival Analysis:**
+  - Integrate survival data and perform survival analysis based on gene expression levels.
+This feature is crucial for linking gene expression patterns to patient outcomes.

+- **Gene Export:**
+  - Users can export the list of genes identified as significant during the analysis for downstream processes or reporting.

+- **Parallel Coordinates Plot with Custom Color Encoding:**
+  - Visualize gene expression profiles across samples using an interactive parallel coordinates plot.
+The user can select metadata axes, reorder axes, and highlight specific samples.
+  - The user can also customize the color encoding of the plot for deeper insights into patterns across different sample groups.

+- **Principal Component Analysis (PCA):**
+  - Perform PCA to explore clustering and variability among samples.
+This feature helps in identifying patterns of gene expression that contribute to sample separation.

+- **Heatmap of PCA Contributions:**
+  - Visualize the contributions of genes to the principal components through a heatmap, making it easier to understand which genes drive the variability among samples.

+- **Boxplot Visualization:**
+  - Display the distribution of gene expression values across different sample groups using boxplots.
+This feature allows users to assess variability, outliers, and trends within the data.

+---

 ## License